 Tell us how much you want to pay per night for your stay at this hotel.
 Only you will see your offer and you'll find out instantly if it is accepted.

-- Not Included: Any additional applicable taxes, surcharges and fees are payable to the hotel directly. $31.25 resort fee per day payable to the hotel
+- Not Included: Any additional applicable taxes, surcharges and fees are payable to the hotel directly.
+2.40 EUR per person per night.

 How it works

 You can make up to three offers for your stay date_in to date_out.